hoosierhuy/lets-get-crunk/README.md

-## VueJS 2.x with TypeScript and "thecocktaildb" public API
+## VueJS 2.x with TypeScript using "thecocktaildb" public API, and Cypress end-to-end Testing

 ### This app was initiated with the Vue CLI.